Skip to main content

 ScienceDirect image

-The hypopharynx is defined as the region from the base of the tongue to the larynx.
+The hypopharynx is defined as the space from a plane perpendicular to the tip of the epiglottis to the superior and lateral aspect of the larynx down to the esophageal inlet.

 Complete Anatomy